jjunhu/Fact-CheckGPT/README.md

 ## Project Overview

-This project implements a retrieval-then-entailment pipeline designed to verify claims based on retrieved text passages.
+This project aims to mitigate and resolve the issue of inadequate context length in modern large language models, in particular, models tailored for fact-checking.
+The current frontier approach consists of passing the entire context -– entire book, entire news database, into a language model, that frankly often either exceeds the context window lenghth or incurs too much cost.
+Our approach aims to drastically decrease that cost by reducing the length of each prompt via extracting high-quality, tailored, and claim-specific context that is only a thousandth of the original context length.
+We implement a retrieval-then-entailment pipeline designed to verify claims based on retrieved text passages.
 The pipeline is evaluated using multiple retrieval models, including DPR, Contriever, BM25, and a fine-tuned version of Contriever.
 The main goal is to assess the effectiveness of these models in accurately retrieving relevant passages and determining whether these passages support or refute the given claims.

 ## Pipeline Description